t-d-k/LibreCrypt/docs/advanced_topics.md

 </A>

 <P>
 At the end of the volume creation process, DoxBox will display a summary of the volume it is about to create.
-At this stage, more advanced options be configured for the new volume, by selecting the "Advanced..." button (PC version), or by selecting "Menu | Next" and "Menu | Back" (PDA version).
+At this stage, more advanced options be configured for the new volume, by selecting the "Advanced..." button.

 <P>